-Figure 68: Levelized cost of storage according to storage duration, with fixed rate of production2
+Figure 68: Levelized cost of storage according to storage duration, with fixed rate of production

-Size GWh to several TWh Efficiency 90-95% (including auxiliary systems and hydrogen losses) Volumetric density Typically 65 kWh {ch} /m3 at 100 bar Pressure Typically 100 bar (20-180 bar depending on the cavern) Injection/withdrawal rate 7% (injection) and 10% (withdraw) of total capacity per day Capability for long-duration storage High - with insignificant leakage - Cycling rate Low Investment cost 3 ~\$1-3 /MW (compressor) / Salt cavern mining (\$23 $$ /m3) + cushion gas Advantages over other hydrogen storage methods High storage capacity Low investment and operation costs Small aboveground footprint Needs low compression Drawbacks relative to other hydrogen storage methods Low cycling rate and minimum capacity at ~ 1GWh Depends on the availability of suitable geographical formation Social resistance
+Size GWh to several TWh Efficiency 90-95% (including auxiliary systems and hydrogen losses) Volumetric density Typically 65 kWh ch /m at 100 bar Pressure Typically 100 bar (20-180 bar depending on the cavern) Injection/withdrawal rate 7% (injection) and 10% (withdraw) of total capacity per day Capability for long-duration storage High - with insignificant leakage - Cycling rate Low Investment cost ~\$1-3 /MW (compressor) / Salt cavern mining (\$23 $$ /m3) + cushion gas Advantages over other hydrogen storage methods High storage capacity Low investment and operation costs Small aboveground footprint Needs low compression Drawbacks relative to other hydrogen storage methods Low cycling rate and minimum capacity at ~ 1GWh Depends on the availability of suitable geographical formation Social resistance

-^{1.} Maximum pressure is usually around 80% of the initial pressure at the top of the cavern & minimum pressure corresponds to 30% of the maximum pressure; 2.
+1. Maximum pressure is usually around 80% of the initial pressure at the top of the cavern & minimum pressure corresponds to 30% of the maximum pressure; 2.
 For storage duration of 7 days or more, cavern capital costs start to become significant, as H2 throughput over the lifetime of the cavern decreases; 3.
 Capital costs depend to a significant extent on whether a suitable cavern already exists.

-Man-made salt caverns have proved to be a safe and efficient way of storing hydrogen but their uneven distribution has shifted R&D interest towards deep aquifers and depleted oil & gas fields
+Source: A.T.
+Kearney Energy Transition Institute analysis, based on 2.
+Hawkins (2006) and US DoE H2A delivery model; Crotogino et Al. (2010); NREL (2010).
+Hydrogen-based energy 72 Man-made salt caverns have proved to be a safe and efficient way of storing hydrogen but their uneven distribution has shifted R&D interest towards deep aquifers and depleted oil & gas fields